mmattozzi/webrepl/README.md

 About
 =================
 If you're familiar with [node.js](http://nodejs.org) then you're familiar with the provided REPL.
 You can embed a REPL in your programs and make it available via tcp or unix sockets so that you can connect to a long running node.js program and play around with it on a command line.
 Webrepl takes the same idea but makes the repl available via an interactive web page so that you can have all the fun of using a repl right in your web browser.
+Tab completion is included!
 Webrepl also makes the properties in your context accessible via restful http calls.

 [See a Screenshot](https://github.com/mmattozzi/webrepl/raw/master/doc/webrepl.png)